-

 Sunset at Moss Landing

-Moss Landing, CA Sunset reminds me of the need to rest, and ocean waves, their unison and sudden quietness, speak of taking breaks.
-The strong tides smash into the rock boulders, and the wind is busy throwing tantrums at the traveling sunset.
-My friends, always remember to take breaks and to make time for rest.
+Sunset reminds me of the importance of resting, and ocean waves, with their harmony and sudden moments of silence, symbolize taking breaks.
+The powerful tides crash against the rock boulders, and the wind is busy throwing tantrums at the setting sun.
+My friends, always remember to take breaks and make time for rest.

 Ego

-Relationships often come to an end because of someone’s ego.
-Similarly, leaders’ egos have led countries to fight wars, causing innocent people to suffer and die needlessly.
-Sadly, in such wars, many soldiers who are people’s loved ones, such as husbands, wives, sons, and daughters, lose their lives as well.
-All this happens because people… Continue reading Ego
+Relationships often end due to someone’s ego.
+Similarly, leaders’ egos have caused countries to go to war, making innocent people suffer and die needlessly.
+Sadly, many soldiers who are loved ones—such as husbands, wives, sons, and daughters—lose their lives in these wars.
+All this happens because people refuse to appear weak and find it hard…

 Unconditional Love